 Pomalidomide is approved to treat:

-- Multiple myeloma that has gotten worse during or after treatment with at least two other drugs, including lenalidomide and bortezomib.
+- Multiple myeloma.
+It is used with dexamethasone to treat adults whose disease has gotten worse during or after treatment with at least two other therapies that included lenalidomide and a proteasome inhibitor.

-Pomalidomide is only available as part of a special program called Pomalyst REMS.
-It is also being studied in the treatment of other types of cancer.
+Pomalidomide is only available as part of a special program called Pomalyst REMS (Risk Evaluation and Mitigation Strategies).

 More About Pomalidomide